 In addition, you get to deduct mortgage interest payments for the property.
-Another deduction available to property investments is depreciation and in many situations, special types like accelerated depreciation and bonus depreciation can legally reduce taxable income.
-If the property is held for more than one year, it qualifies for Capital Gains treatment which is usually taxed at a lower rate.
+Another deduction available to property investments is depreciation and, in many situations, special types like accelerated depreciation and bonus depreciation can legally reduce taxable income.
+If the property is held for more than one year, it qualifies for Capital Gains treatment, which is usually taxed at a lower rate.

 A unique tax benefit that is an excellent strategy is the 1031 Exchange.
-Many STNL investors are individuals who own other types of investment properties like multifamily, shopping centers, office buildings, and mobile home parks struggle with the exertion of active landlord duties.
+Many STNL investors are individuals who own other types of investment properties like multifamily, shopping centers, office buildings, and mobile home parks struggling with the exertion of active landlord duties.

-When they have had enough complaints from occupants (spanning toilets and termites issues) or bored of chasing tenants for rent, they end up jumping into NNN Lease properties for minimal management hassles.
+When they have had enough complaints from occupants (spanning toilets and termites issues) or are bored of chasing tenants for rent, they end up jumping into NNN Lease properties for minimal management hassles.

 Risk Factors For STNL Investments

 The biggest risk with any STNL property is that you as the investor are dependent on one tenant for all the income.
 NNN lease properties are either 100% occupied, paying rent, or 100% vacant, costing you money.

 If the occupant vacates at the end of their term, you have a building or property that needs to be re-leased or sold.
 The value of the building was based on the income stream, so it will most likely be worth less than the original investment, especially in your desperateness to sell it soonest to start earning again.